Prevention of Violence against Women

 The overwhelming majority of violence against women or men is committed by men.

 The evidence tells us violence against men most often happens in public places by a male stranger and is a single incident.

 Violence against women is usually committed by someone known to the woman and is often part of a longer term pattern of abuse and is more likely to lead to serious injury, death or living in fear.

 The majority of domestic violence and sexual assault is committed by men against women.

 We want Grampians communities to be communities of respect and equality for all.
 Our approach promotes respectful and non-violent relationships for every person in our community.

 - Is it possible to prevent violence against women?

-Vic Health research indicates the causes of violence against women can be modified or eliminated.
-Given this there is scope to prevent violence before it occurs by;
+Vic Health research indicates that the causes of violence against women can be modified or eliminated.
+Given this there is scope to prevent violence before it occurs by:

 - Promoting equal and respectful relationships between women and men

 - Fostering non-violent social norms and reducing the effects of prior exposure to violence (especially for children)